peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 See [this repo](https://github.com/glenn20/upy-esp32-experiments) from @glenn20
 for a much more detailed exposition including ways to radically reduce energy used on boot.

+# 2. Files

+## 2.1 Gateway

+This is normally installed with `mip`.
+Files are listed for reference.
+ 1. `mqtt_as.py` MQTT client module.
+ 2. `mqtt_local.py` Customise to define WiFi credentials and broker IP address.
+ 3. `gateway.py` ESPNow gateway.
+ 4. `gwconfig.py` Configuration file for gateway.
+ 5. `primitives` directory containing `__init__.py` and `ringbuf_queue.py`.

+## 2.2 Nodes

+Required files are `link.py` and `link_setup.py` which should be copied from the `nodes` directory to the device root.
+Note that `link_setup.py` requires customisation before copying to identify the gateway and either WiFi channel or WiFi credentials.
+See [section 4.3](./GATEWAY.md#43-gateway-setup).

+The following demos are optional.
+The first two assume a UM FeatherS3 host:
+ 1. `pubonly.py` Demo of a fixed channel micropower publish-only application.
+ 2. `subonly.py` As above but subscribe-only.
+ 3. `synctx` Example of an application which runs continuously, publishing, handling incoming messages and doing WiFi/broker outage detection.
+Runs on any ESP32 or ESP8266.

+## 5.3 General

+Nodes can publish to any topic.
+If there is an outage of the WiFi AP or the broker a response is sent enabling the application to respond as required.
+It is possible to request an acknowledge to every message sent.
+This can be used to ensure adherence to the `qos==1` guarantee.

+The gateway subscribes to a default topic plus others created by nodes.
+When an external device publishes to one of those topics, the gateway checks the format of the message.
+Unless the message has a specific format, it is ignored.
+Correctly formatted messages are forwarded either to an individual node or to all nodes.

+If a node is awake and `lpmode` in `gwconfig.py` is `False` the message is forwarded immediately.
+If communications fail, the message is queued and will be sent the next time the node communicates with the gateway.
+This is the normal means of operation for micropower nodes.